mangeletti12/codehippie/README.md

 ( node_modules should now be in your directory )

-In the terminal window run: ng serve open up a browser (Chrome) and goto: http://localhost:4200/
+In the terminal window run: ng serve

+Finally, open up a browser (Chrome) and goto: http://localhost:4200/

 # MkaSandbox